Berger Picard vs Bernedoodle: Complete Comparison (2026)

 Health and Lifespan Comparison

 Berger Picard has a typical lifespan of 12-13 years, while Bernedoodle lives approximately 12-18 years.
 Health profiles differ significantly between these dogs.
-Berger Picard is predisposed to Eye Conditions, Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Bernedoodle faces its own health challenges including Orthopedic Conditions, Other Concerns.
+Berger Picard is predisposed to Eye Conditions, hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
+Bernedoodle faces its own health challenges including joint and skeletal conditions, Other Concerns.
 Berger Picard has 3 documented predispositions compared to 2 for Bernedoodle, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health